SofiiaKazanivska/CinemaGo/README.md

 - Deploy the WAR file to Tomcat: Once the build is successful, deploy the generated WAR file to your Tomcat server.
 - Configure Tomcat Artifact: Configure the Tomcat artifact by selecting the "war-exploded" artifact and set the application context to "/".
 - Run the project: Start the Tomcat server and run the project.
 Access the application using the appropriate URL.
 - Login or register: Use the provided login credentials depending on the desired role (ADMIN or USER).
-For example, you can log in as an ADMIN with the email "admin@i.ua" and the password "admin12345".
+For example, you can log in as an ADMIN with the email `admin@i.ua` and the password `admin123`.
 Alternatively, you can register a new user by sending a POST request to the `/register` endpoint.

 ### 💡 TECHNOLOGIES 💡